mkdeSilva/photo-website/README.md

-# photoWebsite
+# photo-website
-Photo purchasing website for Database Systems Lab
+Design for Photo purchasing website in Database Systems Lab